Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Introduction

-Finally we consider the decoding \textit{threshold} on surface codes ($\epsilon_\text{surf}$) and toric codes ($\epsilon_\text{toric}$) as a benchmark \cite{DKLP02}.
-For depolarizing errors, the theoretical threshold of the surface or toric codes has an upper bound about $18.9\%$ \cite{WL12,BAOKM12,Ohz12}.
-(This upper bound could be approached by a decoder based on Monte Carlo sampling methods \cite{WL12,BAOKM12} with impractical complexity.)
+Finally we consider the decoding \textit{threshold} on surface codes ($\epsilon_\text{surf}$) or toric codes ($\epsilon_\text{toric}$) as a \mbox{benchmark~\cite{DKLP02}}.
+Theoretical estimation suggests that surface or toric codes have a threshold of 18.9\% over depolarizing errors \cite{WL12,BAOKM12,Ohz12}, which agrees with the hashing bound of increasing overhead \cite{BDSW96}.
 In the following, we compare decoders with practical complexity.
-MWM achieves {$\epsilon_\text{surf}\approx\epsilon_\text{toric}=15.5\%$} \cite{WFSH10,WHP03}.
-RG combined with BP (RG-BP) achieves $\epsilon_\text{toric}=16.4\%$ \cite{DP10}.
-A decoder based on matrix product states (MPS) achieves $17\% \le \epsilon_\text{surf} \le 18.5\%$ \cite{BSV14} (which has complexity $O(N^2)$ like MWM but is more complex in practice since MPS needs many matrix operations).
-MBP achieves $14.5\%\le \epsilon_\text{surf}\le 16\%$ and $14.5\%\le \epsilon_\text{toric}\le 17.5\%$, which improves the known thresholds in the case with complexity $O(N\log N)$ or lower.
-Recently, decoders based on union-find (UF) \cite{DN17} and BP-assisted MWM (BP-MWM) \cite{CA18} were proposed, which are also efficient without complex pre-training or post-processing.
-The thresholds and complexity of various decoders are provided in Table~\ref{tbl:thrd}.
-Note that, as in remarked b) of Table~\ref{tbl:thrd}, the performance of a surface code is usually worse than its corresponding toric code, since a toric code does not have boundary qubits and its check matrix has a strong symmetry.
+MWPM achieves a threshold of 15.5\% \cite{WFSH10,WHP03}.
+RG~combined with BP (RG-BP) achieves $\epsilon_\text{toric}=16.4\%$ \cite{DP10}.
+A decoder based on matrix product states (MPS) achieves $17\% \le \epsilon_\text{surf} \le 18.5\%$ \cite{BSV14} (which has complexity $O(N^2)$ like MWPM but is more complex in practice since MPS needs many matrix operations).
+Union-find (UF) has complexity almost linear in $N$ and a threshold of 9.9\% on toric codes over bit-flip errors \cite{DN17} (which after rescaled by $\frac{3}{2}$ is 14.85\% over depolarizing errors).
+BP-assisted MWPM (BP-MWPM) has a threshold of 17.76\% with complexity $O(N^{2.5})$ \cite{CA18}.
+AMBP roughly achieves $\epsilon_\text{surf}=16\%$ and $\epsilon_\text{toric}=17.5\%$.
 The surface and toric codes have mean column-weight $j\le 4$ \cite{Kit03,HFDM12}.
-Hence the complexity of MBP is $O(Nj\tau)=O(N\log\log N)$, since $\tau=O(\log\log N)$ is good enough for MBP convergence (which will be observed in the empirical results) like the BP decoding of classical codes \cite{Gal63,Mac99}.
+Hence the complexity of (A)MBP is $O(Nj\tau)=O(N\log\log N)$, since $\tau=O(\log\log N)$ is good enough in our in simulations, which agrees with the classical expectation mentioned earlier, although we need to consider short cycles and degeneracy.
+The thresholds and complexities of various decoders are provided in Table~\ref{tbl:thrd}.

 Our simulation results show that MBP significantly improves the decoding performance of conventional BP.
 In particular, degeneracy is exploited so that degenerate errors may be returned by the decoder.
 It is known that BP can be treated as a recurrent neural network (RNN) \cite{Nac+18,LP19}.
 Similarly, our MBP induces an RNN with inhibition without the pre-training process.
 This may provide an explanation why RNN decoders (which may contain many negative-weight edges after training) work well on degenerate codes.